jeremyfelt/webconference-2014/talk.md

 Now, over time I can go back and see how the server configuration has changed.
 When we upgraded from Nginx 1.6 to 1.7.
 When that strange issue with PHP 5.5.12 required a change in www.conf.
 When we addressed Heartbleed and the recent OpenSSL security vulnerabilities from last week.

-Which brings up a good point.
-Version control may not be the best reason for formalized provisioning.
-The best reason may be that by having a local version of production provisioning, I was able to realize that PHP 5.5.12 caused an issue with our current server configs on my local machine - this MBA - before anything was accidently deployed to production.
+The best reason for formalized provisioning may be that by having a local version of production in a virtual machine, I was able to realize that PHP 5.5.12 caused an issue with our current server configuration while using my local machine - this MBA - before anything was accidently deployed to production.

 ### How to create production

 The first step to creating a production environment, which will also turn into your development environment is to pick a provisioner.
 There are many out there, but a few stand out.

-As with many things, the one you pick is likely the right answer as long as you establish your workflow and commit to it.

 #### Salt

 * "Salt delivers a dynamic communication bus for infrastructures that can be used for orchestration, remote execution, configuration management and much more."
 * I clicked with Salt almost immediately, where as I was always confused when digging into Puppet and Chef.
 Granted, I was also looking for some instant gratification, so your mileage may vary.
 I really do enjoy the YAML style configuration offered by Salt.
 You describe configurations and states in nice, clean to read and easy to edit files and run Salt to fire everything off.
-* It is an exteremly active open source project, so you'll want to keep an eye on some changes.
+* It is an exteremly active open source project, so do keep an eye on changes from time to time.
 At the beginning, there was frequently some breakage that would require small adjustements.
 I think it has grown a bit more stable as of late.

 #### Puppet